AlternatingSum/Image-segmentation/README.md

-# Image segmentation: Improving precision via regional U-Nets
+# Image segmentation: Improving precision with local U-Nets
 This project uses u-nets to improve the precision of an existing instance segmentation model.

 # State of the art - Mask R-CNN